Smart Eye Announces Nine New Driver Monitoring System Design Wins

-GÖTEBORG, SE / ACCESSWIRE / December 01, 2023 / Smart Eye (STO:SEYE)(OTC PINK:SMTEF)(FRA:SE9) Smart Eye has been selected to deliver its world-leading Driver Monitoring System (DMS) software to nine additional car models.
+GÖTEBORG, SWEDEN / ACCESSWIRE / December 01, 2023 / Smart Eye (STO:SEYE)(OTC PINK:SMTEF)(FRA:SE9) has been selected to deliver its world-leading Driver Monitoring System (DMS) software to nine additional car models.
 The estimated revenue of the order is SEK 150 million based on estimated product life cycle projections.

 Smart Eye, the leading developer of DMS software for the automotive industry, will deliver its technology to nine new car models by an existing automotive manufacturing corporation customer.
 The order comprises several OEM brands in a European-American automotive alliance, which constitutes one of the largest vehicle producers in the world.

-Note: Clarification: Smart Eye Announces Nine New Driver Monitoring System Design Wins